Is Southpoint Park toxic waste the invisible gorilla in the room in the redesign? It seems to have slipped everyone’s notice, and that’s the point.

 A video surfaced of a RIOC board committee considering the Southpoint Park Project.
 Knowing that these are normally the only real reviews the board does, it’s critical because the full board simply nods its okay.

-What’s appalling, as you will see in the video, is that assistant vice-president Jonna Carmona-Graf explains that they are deliberately working to avoid oversight.
+Most appalling, as you will see in the video, is assistant vice-president Jonna Carmona-Graf explaining that they deliberately worked at avoiding state oversight.
 An earlier membrane installation went untested, and no one knows if it stopped leaching around the park.

 RIOC clearly does not want the state Department of Environmental Conservation looking at it.